The University of Minnesota men's tennis team was named a 2016 Intercollegiate Association (ITA) All-Academic team.

 Young coached two members of the squad to earn First Team All-Big Ten accolades.
 Senior Rok Bonin was named a unanimous selection for the second straight year after leading the squad with a 25-13 overall record.
-With 73 total doubles wins (73-39), Bonin claims a place on Minnesota's all-time winners list, tying for fifth in program history.
-Sophomore Leandro Toledo claimed the other postseason award after another promising season.
+With 73 total doubles wins (73-39), Bonin claimed a place on Minnesota's all-time winners list, tying for fifth in program history.
+Then-sophomore Toledo claimed the other postseason award after another promising season.
 He finished the regular season with a 9-2 mark against conference opponents and totaled a 25-11 overall record through the year.
 He also made history as the first Gopher since 2002 to qualify for the ITA National Indoor Championships in Flushing Meadows, N.Y.

 Minnesota, which regularly played three freshman in the lineup, went 13-8 during the 2011-12 season and ended the regular season ranked No. 36 by the Intercollegiate Tennis Association.
 The Gophers were 8-3 in the Big Ten, which tied them with Illinois for third place in the conference.
 Minnesota was especially strong at home, posting an 8-1 record at the pristine Baseline Tennis Center.